Ah, social media: that powerful marketing tool for businesses that is so incredibly easy to screw up.

 This post doesn’t cover every single thing you need to do to see hockey stick growth on your chosen social platforms, but it will definitely lay a solid foundation you can build on.

 Social media, as a digital marketing tool, can dull quickly.
-It’s critical to your company’s social media strategy that you stay educated as new platforms pop up, trends change, and buyer behavior evolves.
+It’s critical to your company’s strategy that you stay educated as new platforms pop up, trends change, and buyer behavior evolves.
 Luckily for you, you’re in the right place.